-1. A countervailing duty may be imposed for the purpose of offsetting any subsidy bestowed, directly or indirectly, in the country of origin or export, upon the manufacture, production, export or transport of any product whose entry for consumption in the Community causes injury.

-2. Subsidies bestowed on exports include, but are not limited to, the practices listed in the Annex.

-3. The exemption of a product from import charges or indirect taxes, as defined in the notes to the Annex, effectively borne by the like product when destined for consumption in the country of origin or export, or the refund of such charges or taxes, shall not be considered as a subsidy for the purposes of this recommendation.

-- 4. (a) The amount of the subsidy shall be determined per unit of the subsidized product exported to the Community. - (b) In establishing the amount of any subsidy the following elements shall be deducted from the total subsidy: - (i) any application fee, or other costs necessarily incurred in order to qualify for, or receive benefit of, the subsidy; - (ii) export taxes, duties or other charges levied on the export of the product to the Community specifically intended to offset the subsidy.
+- 1. A countervailing duty may be imposed for the purpose of offsetting any subsidy bestowed, directly or indirectly, in the country of origin or export, upon the manufacture, production, export or transport of any product whose release for free circulation in the Community causes injury. - 2.
+Subsidies bestowed on exports include, but are not limited to, the practices listed in the Annex. - 3.
+The exemption of a product from import charges or indirect taxes, as defined in the notes to the Annex, effectively borne by the like product and by materials physically incorporated therein, when destined for consumption in the country of origin or export, or the refund of such charges or taxes, shall not be considered as a subsidy for the purposes of this Decision. - 4. (a) The amount of the subsidy shall be determined per unit of the subsidized product exported to the Community. - (b) In establishing the amount of any subsidy the following elements shall be deducted from the total subsidy: - (i) any application fee, or other costs necessarily incurred in order to qualify for, or receive benefit of, the subsidy; - (ii) export taxes, duties or other charges levied on the export of the product to the

+Community specifically intended to offset the subsidy.